Study: 82% of MoviePass users go to movies they’d otherwise skip

 Netflix has ushered in a golden age of watching 25 minutes of a movie and then abandoning it forever.
 Long gone is the age where you’d wander around Blockbuster with your family, carefully arrive at a consensus choice and then ride it out, come what may.
 The ability to stream from a seemingly infinite library has given risk-averse movie buffs the leeway to be less selective.
 Hey, who knows, maybe Curse of Chucky is secretly great?
-I mean, it isn’t, but now it takes minimal time, effort and dollars to find out for certain.
+I mean, it isn’t, but now it takes minimal time, effort, and dollars to find out for certain.

 According to a new study, the subscription-based movie ticketing service MoviePass is now beginning to bring a similar sensibility to the cinema.